skinne14/osc-root/app/authors/index.md

 # - publisher-treaties
 ---

 The OSC supports all Harvard faculty and affiliates as you publish your research and make decisions regarding your scholarly works.
+Our [Open Access Policy FAQ]({{site.baseurl}}/policies/faq/) and [Author FAQ]({{site.baseurl}}/authors/faq/) are designed to help you understand how the Open Access Policy affects you.

+## DASH

-We offer a wide variety of services: open your scholarship to the world by [depositing your work](https://osc.hul.harvard.edu/dash/quicksubmit) in [DASH](http://dash.harvard.edu), or [ask the OSC](mailto:{{site.email}}?subject=Request for assistance with DASH) and we can do it for you&mdash;we'll study your CV and do the legal legwork, and our Open Access Fellows will submit your articles.
+Open your scholarship to the world by [depositing your work](https://osc.hul.harvard.edu/dash/quicksubmit) in [DASH](http://dash.harvard.edu), or [ask the OSC](mailto:{{site.email}}?subject=Request for assistance with DASH) and we can do it for you.
+We provide a wide variety of services&mdash;we'll study your CV and do the legal legwork, and our Open Access Fellows will deposit your articles on your behalf.

 You'll love the [statistics](https://osc.hul.harvard.edu/dash/mydash/) you receive each month about who is reading your scholarship&mdash;and so will your tenure committee.
 You'll enjoy [increased citation rates](http://www.openoasis.org/index.php?option=com_content&view=article&id=560&Itemid=391), Google optimization, and a number of other benefits.

 Read how DASH scholarship helps people all over the world by browsing our [user stories](https://osc.hul.harvard.edu/dash/stories).
-Further:

-- Our [Open Access Policy FAQ]({{site.baseurl}}/policies/faq/) and [Author FAQ]({{site.baseurl}}/authors/faq/) are designed to help authors understand how the Open Access Policy affects them.
+## Prior to Publication

 - Through the [HOPE program]({{site.baseurl}}/programs/hope/), Harvard researchers can apply for funds for the reimbursement of reasonable article processing fees in eligible open-access journals for which no alternative funding is available.